Rooster-AI/FaceMatchServer/README.md

 ## Introduction

 This is the Rooster server-side code for facial recogntion and verification.
 This code will be deployed onto a cloud based server.
-Welcome to the Facial Recognition Server, a powerful solution for facial recognition, authentication, and identity verification.
 This server is designed to provide efficient real-time matching capabilities.
 This server is designed to receive multiple image frames from a security camera and process those frames by looking for faces that match those in the Rooster database.

 ## Prerequisites